gagolews/genieclust/README.md

 small: there is no need to precompute the complete distance matrix to perform the computations in order to obtain a desired clustering.

-This is a new, faster and even more robust implementation of the original algorithm available on CRAN, see R package [genie](http://www.gagolewski.com/software/genie/) and the paper:
+This package features a new, faster and even more robust implementation of the original algorithm available on CRAN, see R package [genie](http://www.gagolewski.com/software/genie/) and the paper: